← Back to Insights

 • Spending caps would make care slightly less expensive for people in all four income brackets.

-• Single-payer would make care dramatically cheaper for people in the lowest income bracket (dropping to 14.7% of compensation from 27.2% of compensation) but far more expensive for people in the highest income bracket (rising to 31.5% of compensation from 26.8%).
+• Single-payer would make care dramatically cheaper for people in the lowest income bracket (dropping to 14.7% of compensation from 27.2%) but far more expensive for people in the highest income bracket (rising to 31.5% of compensation from 26.8%).

 “Healthcare reforms can have heterogeneous changes for households by income,” the researchers said, stating the obvious after their findings.